Effective January 1, 2015, the Appraisal Institute Standards of Professional Appraisal Practice are composed of:

 Standards 9 and 10 establish requirements for the development and reporting of business or intangible asset appraisals.

 USPAP also includes 10 Statements on Appraisal Standards which clarify, interpret, explain, or elaborate on a Standards Rule and which have the full weight of a Standards Rule and 32 Advisory Opinions which illustrate the applicability of appraisal standards in specific situations and offer advice from the Appraisal Standards Board for the resolution of appraisal issues and problems.
 Advisory Opinions do not establish or interpret existing standards.

-The ASB has issued the 2013 SUMMARY OF ACTIONS RELATED TO PROPOSED USPAP CHANGES, which includes the revisions adopted for the 2014-2015 edition USPAP.
+2016-2017 USPAP - The ASB has issued a SUMMARY OF ACTIONS RELATED TO PROPOSED USPAP CHANGES, which includes the revisions adopted for the 2016-2017 edition of USPAP.

 The Certification Standard of the Appraisal Institute

 The Appraisal Institute has adopted the Certification Standard to require specific certification statements that AI professionals must make.

 View the Certification Standard of the Appraisal Institute.

 IVS is an example of an international Standard that may be an applicable Standard for certain assignments.
 The IVS is developed by the International Valuation Standards Council (IVSC) and has been adopted or recognized by many valuation institutes, user groups, and financial regulators around the world.
 IVS can be purchased on the IVSC website.